Helping travelers to Italy since 2008

 Have a look at this page about Italian designer clothes for children which are gorgeous.
 Not cheap, but worth splashing out for the kudos of showing off to friends back home.

-And if you have soccer fans in the family, here's a page with suggestions about where to find football souvenir shops in Rome.
+And if you have soccer fans in the family, there are many football souvenir shops in Rome.

 Toys : One of the best buys in Italy for kids has to be Italian toys.
 They're wonderful - often hand made and always original.
 This page tells where to find the best toy shops in Rome.